 The U.S. economy looks like it is responding to Chinese stimulus, the Trump pivot and the Powell pause.
 There is tentative evidence that lower mortgage rates are stabilising the housing market.
 And our high-frequency trackers of consumer and business confidence show early signs of an inflection higher in February, as reflected in the chart below.
 Meanwhile, U.S. consumer fundamentals continue to look robust, as declining unemployment rates and accelerating wage inflation buoy household income.

 - Business cycle: Neutral to slightly positive.
 We are late cycle, and fading fiscal stimulus is likely to slow the economy relative to its breakneck pace from 2018.
 But with the Fed pause and a healthier outlook for global growth, we think the U.S. economy can deliver above-trend economic growth this year.
 We now forecast S&P 500 earnings-per-share growth of 5% in 2019, which is roughly on par with the consensus view of bottom-up equity analysts.

-- Valuation: Very expensive.
-We’ve upgraded our valuation assessment by a notch with the sell-off in October and November.
-But assuming a mean reversion lower in corporate profit margins over the next 10 years, our risk premium estimates for the S&P 500 Index remain very unattractive.
+- Valuation: Expensive.
+The year-to-date rally has pushed U.S. equity market valuations significantly higher.
+Assuming a mean reversion (lower) in corporate profit margins over the next 10 years, our risk premium estimates3 for the S&P 500 Index remain very unattractive.

-- Conclusion: We maintain a modest underweight preference for U.S. equities in global portfolios, primarily on the back of their expensive valuations.
+- Conclusion: We maintain a small underweight preference for U.S. equities in global portfolios, solely on the back of their expensive valuations.